lilli-mcnally/tie-the-knot/README.md

 ## Responsive Design

 #### 4k Screen
+For the largest screen sizes, I changed all paragraphs and links to be 20px, and for H5 elements to be 26px.
+All the content on the webpage takes up 8/12 screen with the use of the [Materialize](https://materializecss.com/) grid.
+The Dashboard is spread evenly, and the Checklist Items, Payments and Guests are all evenly spaced.
+The Table Plan grid is also well spaced with each row being three Tables wide.

 #### Large Laptop
+On Large Laptop, the paragraph and anchor elements are at 16px, and the Table Plan is two Tables per row.
+The Dashboard, Guest, Payment and Checklist pages look mainly the same.
+The Home page image and it's information div adjust very well with each other with the use of percentages in the width and margins.

 #### Laptop
+At 1400px, all divs across the website expand slightly to take up 11/12 of the width of the screen, again using the [Materialize](https://materializecss.com/) grid.
+I've also used the grid feature to adjust the size of the forms, which are a bit smaller than the rest of the website divs.

 #### Tablet
+I've used the [Materialize](https://materializecss.com/) Navigation element to add a hamburger menu for tablet and smaller screens.
+When clicked, a side Navigation element with a list of internal links.
+The list includes all six that are at the top when the screen is larger, including the Log Out button at the bottom of the list.
+I also chose to make this list background pink to give a clear definition for the User between the Navigation list and the page sitting behind it.
+The four internal links on the Dashboard are now stacked in twos.
+In the What's next section the Checklist Item name and notes are on top of each other as well.
+This format is the same on the Checklist, Payment and Guest pages.
+The Table Plan grid is also one Table per row.
+At 849px and below, the forms across the whole site change size to be as wide as the Navigation and Headings, to give Users maximum space for completing these forms.

 #### Mobile
+I adjusted the H5 font size tp 20px for Mobile and smaller devices.
+I also changed the box that shows the User which Table they've selected for a guest to be assigned to.
+This box now sits underneath the Choose Table dropdown, to give plenty of space for longer titled Tables.
+The Footer internal links have now changed from horizontal to a vertical list.

 #### Small Mobile
+For Smallest Mobile devices, I've adjusted the Logo to be a bit smaller, and the height of the Navigation to fit around it's new size.
+I've also amended the width of the side Navigation so it only takes up half the screen.
+I've amended H1 elements to take up a smaller portion of the screen, and the Dashboard internal links now stack one on top of the other.

 ## Fixed Bugs